OceanParcels/plasticparcels/docs/physicskernels.md

 where {math}`\mathbf{v}_{\text{Wind}}` is the wind velocity 10m above sea level, and {math}`c` is the leeway rate (a percentage of wind speed, which we refer to in the code as the windage coefficient).
 Ignoring all additional behaviour of the particle, then {math}`\mathbf{v}_{\text{Wind}} - \mathbf{v}` is the relative wind acting on the particle.

-**!
-Include where this kernel has been used before + references to literature on what percentages to use**

 A version of this kernel has been used in @[Manral2024](https://open-research-europe.ec.europa.eu/articles/4-41).